 Optional crumb topping

-The crumb topping isn't absolutely necessary but it adds a wonderful layer of CRUNCH to these vegan carrot muffins.
+The crumb topping is optional but it adds a lovely texture to these vegan carrot muffins.

 Substitute the flour with whole wheat or spelt flour and use coconut sugar.
-I do not recommend maple syrup as it may be too heavy for this recipe.
-Granulated sweeteners such as erythritol and stevia will work but will not add a lovely caramel flavor to the muffins.
+I do not recommend using maple syrup as it may be too heavy for this recipe.
+Granulated sweeteners such as erythritol and stevia will work but don’t often add the caramel undertones that brown sugar does.

-Yes, you will get around 15 smaller muffins from this recipe (similar in size to my vegan carrot cake cupcakes).
-They'll take only around 20-25 minutes to bake.
+Yes, you will get around 15-20 smaller muffins from this recipe (similar in size to my vegan carrot cake cupcakes).
+They’ll take only around 20-25 minutes to bake.
 Or make them even smaller as snacks for kids!
+Or you may like my vegan carrot cake cookies.

 More vegan muffin recipes